numenta/nupic.research/projects/transformers/README.md

 ## How to run - multiple nodes

-To run it in multiple nodes, you will require the run script from transformers-cli-utils.
-It can be found in nta/NumentaCorp/infrastructure/ray/transformers-cli-utils.
+To run it in multiple nodes, you will require the run script from transformers-cli-utils (it can be found under ray folder in the nta/infrastructure repository).
 Make sure to add it to the PATH after downloading.

-`export PATH=$PATH:~/nta/infrastructure/ray/transformers-cli-utils`

 First define the location of your cluster yaml file in `RAY_CONFIG_FILE` and the location of your AWS certification file (.pem file) in `AWS_CERT_FILE`: